maxvfischer/DIY-ai-art/README.md

 ![gluing_4](./tutorial_images/build_control_box/gluing_4.jpg)

-Now, assemble all the connecting parts together and apply force using clamps.
+Now, assemble all the connecting parts and apply force using clamps.
 You should see glue seeping out between the panels.

 ![gluing_5](./tutorial_images/build_control_box/gluing_5.jpg)

-Use an engineer's square to check that you have 90 degrees in each corner of the box.
+Use an engineer's square to check each corner.

 ![gluing_6](./tutorial_images/build_control_box/gluing_6.jpg)